 By pure luck, I found out about a local technology company offering software development apprenticeships.

-EDS (later purchased by HP) had an established programme in my home town that took young folk like me, supporting them over four years while they learned their trade and earned National Vocational Qualifications.
+EDS (later purchased by HP) had an established program in my hometown that took young folk like me, supporting them over four years while they learned their trade and earned National Vocational Qualifications.

 I’d never heard of these apprenticeships before, never seen them advertised anywhere.
 I found out about them thanks to a regular customer at my bowling alley job, who gave me a tip-off and a not-so-subtle nudge to apply.